 Five Reasons You’ll Love a Three Stone Engagement Ring

-Three stone engagement rings are more popular, more versatile, and more customizable than ever.
+The three stone engagement ring is more popular, more versatile, and more customizable than ever.
 But should you buy one, and why?

 Even since Meghan Markle said “I do” to Prince Harry’s three stone engagement ring, people have been fawning over this low profile, extra-sparkly alternative to the solitaire.
 What’s not to love?
 While many think of three stone engagement rings as past present and future rings — a physical representation of our your journey together — we’re here to offer some practical reasons to fall hopelessly in love with a three stone.